By Glenn Baja

 - Once you feel stable while holding on, remove your hand from the support (but keep it close).
 When you’re comfortable with this, add these variations:

 - Make small arm circles with your non-supportive hand

 - Pivot your body left and right while balancing on the disc

 - One disc per order.
 Unlike cheaply made discs that are flimsy, hard to pump, and lose air quickly, the King Athletic stability balance disk is easy to fill and holds air longer than other discs, even with continual use and extreme pressure.

 - Inflation - Push the needle firmly and all the way into the disc, please wet the needle and valve prior to inflation.
 Made from premium materials, the disc is crafted from a high quality, non-toxic and BPA-free rubber composite.
 Our 13 inch/33 cm diameter disk boost chair comfort with added support and a dual massage surface featuring small bumps and soft spikes.

-- Great for hyper children or for kids with ADHD and fidget issues as it helps to absorb their energy and therefore allows them to sit still for longer and stay concentrated better.
+- Great for active children as it helps to absorb their energy and therefore allows them to sit still for longer and stay concentrated better.
 Our disk works great as a wiggle or wobble seat and is an excellent alternative to a chair balance ball.
 Strengthen and tighten core and back muscles with stability exercises that target a number of muscle groups.